nyu-agile-development/course-materials/content/syllabus.md

 ## Course description

-Developing software with an interative agile approach while integrating fundamental devops and automation practices.
+Developing software with an iterative agile approach while integrating fundamental devops and automation practices.
+Students work for almost the entire semester in a single team building a single application for mobile devices.

 ## Tentative lecture topics